inventhouse/allgit/allgit.md

 ### Non-goals
 - not a "front-end", doesn't replace git
 - no "smarts" about the commands it runs
+  - but not *too* dogmatic either: optional 'git', magic format placeholders, ...
 - alas, adds yet another set of hacks onto the steaming pile that is git; sorry, I don't know how to fix git (yet)